The CPAP humidifier can help alleviate important problems with CPAP therapy.

 The air delivered from your CPAP machine is dry and irritant, and can affect a CPAP user in many ways:

-You can prevent these CPAP side effects by adding moisture to the CPAP air with a device named humidifier.
+You can prevent these CPAP side effects by adding moisture to the CPAP air with the humidifier attached to the CPAP machine.

 Many CPAP users find that their nasal passages and throat become dry or stuffy, during the CPAP treatment.
 Congestion, sneezing, dry nose or very runny nose can be temporary responses of the lining of your nose as it becomes accustomed to the CPAP pressure and dry air.